kowsalyasumathi/EXP.NO.11-Simulation-of-Spread-Spectrum-Modulation-Techniques/README.md

 11.Simulation of Spread Spectrum Modulation Techniques

 # AIM
-To simulate and analyze Spread Spectrum Modulation Techniques using Direct Sequence Spread Spectrum (DSSS) to observe their performance in resisting interference and enhancing communication security.
+To simulate and analyze Spread Spectrum Modulation Techniques such as  Direct Sequence Spread Spectrum (DSSS) to observe their performance in resisting interference and enhancing communication security using Binary Phase Shift Keying (BPSK).

 # SOFTWARE REQUIRED
 Google Colab (python).